 When I grew up, we had a party line phone, and it was expensive to call people.
 So, you had to really think about what you wanted to say and be as concise as possible.
 Fast forward to today – calls, texts and emails are free.
 And, with remote working situations, they are even more important.
 With that freedom, something has gotten lost.
 In the age of the internet, we can send an email or text with the press of a button.
 These tools are incredibly valuable but have led to a bigger problem – email clutter and worse – not getting replies to important communications.
-We have noticed this common problem among our clients and thought we’d help tame the email beast with some tips.
+We have noticed this common problem and thought we’d help tame the email beast with some tips.
 Many of these tips will save you time (and the time of others, which will not go unnoticed).
 Please feel free to share as an FYI (per our guidelines below) and see if it helps.
 We have several clients who customize this blog for their organizations and train all their employees on “email etiquette.”
 One organization tracked their emails before and after and cut the number sent by 38% within six months of implementation.

 Tip #1: Clearly identify yourself and your need

 Tip #2: Keep it short and focus on action needed in the subject line

 The point of email is an exchange.
 The onus is on you as the sender to minimize the time it will take to process your email.
 You need something, and it is important to communicate that need in an effective manner.
 Use a meaningful subject line – a vague subject line is a missed opportunity to engage your reader.
 I like to include the following before my subject line to be clear on what action is needed (e.g., FYI, Action Requested, Quick Question, Please Reply by X).
 Convey your points in a concise, easy-to-read way.
 I often use short paragraphs, bolding important points and using bullets to clearly identify what I need.
 And, stick to one topic – emails that cover multiple topics make it difficult for your recipient to respond and/or find later.

 Tip #3: Proofread